 Although main elements of the dial are covered with an unspecified luminous substance, there is also a “high-brightness” white LED element that illuminates the face of the watch making it especially easy to read the values of numerous indicators.

 The Casio ProTrek All-Analog PRX-7000T watch was presented earlier this month during the Baselworld 2012 show.
 It will soon go on sale in Europe and other international markets.
-The price is yet to be announced.
+The price is yet to be announced, but I do expect something close to $1000 mark.

 Casio ProTrek PRX-7000T quartz watch specification